Digital Nomad Life in Scottish Borders, Scotland

 What do people appreciate most about the culture in Scottish Borders?

 "Expats in Scottish Borders, appreciate the warm and welcoming nature of the locals, who are always ready to lend a helping hand.
 They love the rich history and heritage of the region, which is evident in the numerous castles, abbeys, and historic sites.
 The local festivals and events, such as the Common Ridings, are also a highlight, offering a unique insight into local traditions and customs.
 The beautiful landscapes, from rolling hills to picturesque coastlines, are greatly appreciated for their tranquility and natural beauty.
 Expats also value the slower pace of life in the Scottish Borders, which allows for a more relaxed and stress-free lifestyle.
-The local food and drink, particularly the seafood and whisky, are also highly praised," said one expat in Scottish Borders.
+The local food and drink, particularly the seafood and whisky, are also highly praised," explained one expat living in Scottish Borders, Scotland.

 What do people find most challenging about the culture in Scottish Borders?